-Hurricane Michael became a strong Category 4 storm on October 10 and made landfall near Mexico Beach, Florida, in the Florida Panhandle.
+Hurricane Michael became a strong Category 5 storm on October 10 and made landfall near Mexico Beach, Florida, in the Florida Panhandle.
 Hurricane Michael was the strongest hurricane to ever hit the Florida Panhandle and the second known category 5 landfall on the northern Gulf Coast, according to the National Oceanic and Atmostpheric Administration.
 It was the first Category 5 storm to make landfall in the United States, after Hurricane Andrew in 1992.
 Michael caused 16 deaths in the United States: seven in Florida, five in Virginia, three in North Carolina and one in Georgia.
 According to CoreLogic there were 57,000 homes at risk of coastal storm surge, totaling more than $13 billion in reconstruction cost value (RCV) across Florida alone.
 Other catastrophe modelers estimated that insured losses from Hurricane Michael could range from $6 billion to $8 billion.
-As of March 15, 2019, the Florida Office of Insurance Regulations reported that insured losses from Michael in Florida had reached $6.1 billion, comprised of residential and commercial property, private flood and business interruption insurance, and miscellaneous coverages.
+As of May 31, 2019, the Florida Office of Insurance Regulations reported that insured losses from Michael in Florida had reached $6.6 billion, comprised of residential and commercial property, private flood and business interruption insurance, and miscellaneous coverages.
 There were 147,325 claims made through May 31, with 84 percent of those claims closed.
 Over 20,000 claims remained open.

 2017: The hurricane season of 2017 broke several records, as 17 tropical storms formed in the Atlantic Basin, with 10 of these becoming hurricanes.
 Six hurricanes became major storms, Category 3 and above—Harvey, Irma, Jose, Lee, Maria and Ophelia.
 Two hurricanes, Irma and Maria, reached Category 5 strength.
 The 2017 Atlantic hurricane season was the first time three Category 4 hurricanes—Harvey, Irma and Maria—made landfall in the United States and its territories in one year, according to the Insurance Information Institute (I.I.I.).